jacksalici/jacksalici.com/content/projects/a-scout-model.md

 ---
-title: "Modeling scouts.🏕"
+title: "Modeling scouts."
 date: 2016-07-02T22:00:00Z
 slug: "a-scout-model"
-description: "A model of a scout camp. 🏕"
+description: "A model of a scout camp."
 categories: ["crafting"]
 tags: ["Model"]
+tools: ["Wood"]
+draft: true

 ---
 During my last year as a boy scout, I've achieved the craftsman badge making a 1:20 scale model of a patrol area during the campouts.